-As of December 30, 2013, we had 1,989 shares issuable upon exercise of outstanding warrants and shares issuable upon the exercise of the Underwriters' warrants.
+As of the date of this prospectus, we had 1,989 shares issuable upon exercise of outstanding warrants and shares issuable upon the exercise of the Underwriters' warrants.
 There are no other outstanding warrants or options at this time.

 Anti-Takeover Provisions